 A testament to artful recycling, Ace resides in the former Breslin Hotel, a once-bedraggled 1904 pile, and sports some of the most forward looking retro design in town, courtesy of Roman & Williams, one of New York’s of-the-moment hotel design teams.

-The lobby isn’t quite the scene it once was, but it’s still buzzing, the 21st-century incarnation of the Royalton hotel lobby of the 90s (is it coincidence that Roman & Williams devised the Royalton’s 2008 redesign?).
+The lobby isn’t quite the scene it once was, but it’s still buzzing, the 21st-century incarnation of the Royalton hotel lobby of the 90s.
+Is it coincidence that Roman & Williams devised the Royalton’s dramatic 2008 redesign?

 Different times breed different lobbies.
 Royalton lobbyists were fashion and media players, gossiping over vodka or white wine.
 Ace habitués, a more low-key, eclectic crowd, emit a hip geek vibe, downing stormy Stumptown espresso and working laptops and i-phones in communal solitude, seated at library tables or curled on plaid wing chairs near imposing white columns.

-At night, the lobby morphs from an up-market Starbucks-with-style into a lively bar, often with a DJ.
+At night, the lobby morphs from a stylish Starbucks into a lively bar, often with a DJ.

 Night or day, I love the lobby’s contrived-but-clever Cool Victorian look, layered with white schoolhouse lamps, oddball diversions like a photobooth and taxidermy accents, here a fox, there a raven.
 It’s still a great place to hang out, if you can find an unoccupied chair.